pbkangafoo/tinyscreen/README.md

 ## How to install tinyscreen?

 In order to use tinyscreen, you don't need special rights, user rights are enough.
 Just place the tinyscreen.py in your home directory and put the theme file - like the test.txt - in the same directory.
-Edit .bashrc and add at the bottom "python tinyscreen.py -i test.txt" to make it start, once you launch the console.
+Edit ".bashrc" and add at the bottom "python tinyscreen.py -i test.txt" to make it start, once you launch the console.

 ## Screenshot